limjiahau/data-analytics-portfolio/world-bank-interactive-tableau-dashboard/README.md

 - Scrapped data using World Bank API from its website (https://data.worldbank.org/)

-- Conducted exploratory data analysis and data cleaning
+- Conducted exploratory data analysis and data cleaning with Python

-- Visualised data with an interactive dashboard using Tableau
+- Visualised data through an interactive dashboard using Tableau